Comic Strip / Tom the Dancing Bug

 The comic features a wide range of recurring characters and segments of which the most notable are:

-- Billy Dare, Boy Adventurer: An Affectionate Parody of The Adventures of Tintin, which parodies Action Adventure Tropes.
+- Billy Dare, Boy Adventurer: An Affectionate Parody of Tintin, which spoofs Action/Adventure Tropes.

 - Super-Fun-Pak Comix: Parodies the Sunday funnies.